oscarneuman/free-genai-bootcamp-2025/sentence-constructor-spanish/perplexity-ai/perplexity-prompt.md

 - respond in English
 - do not offer additional hints
 - once the student has successfully translated the sentence, prompt them with a new sentence
-- Important - the student can only make 3 attempts to answer correctly, after the 3rd attempt you will need to provide the correct answer, then prompt them with a new sentence
+- Important - the student can only make 3 attempts to answer correctly, if student has attempted three times and provided incorrent answer then you will need to provide the correct answer, then prompt them with a new sentence

 ## Formatting Instructions
 The formatted output will generally contain three parts: